-If the defending Super Bowl champion Denver Broncos stumble, as many football experts expect them to do with their many off-season personnel issues, most figure the Kansas City Chiefs are the team with the best chance to pick up the ball and run with it in the AFC West.
+If the Denver Broncos and Oakland Raiders stumble, most figure the Kansas City Chiefs are the team with the best chance to pick up the ball and run with it in the AFC West.
 The Chiefs, who last won the division title in 2010 and have reigned over the AFC West just twice since 1998, finished with a flurry in 2015, winning 11 straight game before falling to the New England Patriots in the second round of the AFC playoffs.
+They were as good in 2016, too.
+And that trend is going to continue in future seasons.

 The Kansas City Chiefs made a piece of NFL history in 1991 when longtime Chiefs placekicker Jan Stenerud was inducted into the Pro Football Hall of Fame, becoming the first player who performed exclusively during his NFL career as a kicker to be so enshrined.